huggingface/transformers/docs/source/en/tasks/knowledge_distillation_for_image_classification.md

         return (loss, student_output) if return_outputs else loss
 ```

-We will now login to Hugging Face Hub so we can push out model to Hugging Face Hub through `Trainer`.
+We will now login to Hugging Face Hub so we can push our model to the Hugging Face Hub through the `Trainer`.

 ```python
 from huggingface_hub import notebook_login